darshan1624/django_proj/README.md

 20) Login user using login button.
 Used authenticate, login, logout functions provided by django.
 21) Disappear Login,Signup button when logged in.
 Used user.is_authenticated() to now if user is aunthenticated.
     Created dropdown in navbar to see logout option.
+22) Customized Admin pannel little bit.
+Created a model BlogComments.
+User, Post field will be a foreign key and parent will be self foreign key.
+23) Created a comments section under blogpost.
+    Comments are realted to post, user, parent_comment(which means its a reply).
+    Created a model BlogComment with sno, comment, post, user, parent, timestamp.
+    Written apis in views.py to fetch data from form (comment) and store it in model BlogComment.
+    Created a form (comment) to add comments in blogPost page.
+Import fields include comment, hidden(sno of post), submit.

+    Modified blogPost api to fetch comments of particular post.
+    Modified blogPost page to view all comments.
+    Handled case when user is not autheticated to add comments. humanized time e.g.: 2 days ago, 2 hours ago
+    New things: Forignkey, anonomous user when user not aunthenticated.